If Not Now, When? (album): Background and recording

 During this time, the band issued a greatest hits collection, Monuments and Melodies (2009), Boyd recorded and released a solo album, The Wild Trapeze (2010), Einziger studied music theory and composition as well as evolutionary biology at Harvard University, Kenney recorded another solo album, and drummer Jose Pasillas became a father.
 Upon the band's return, Boyd noted, "We weren't sitting at home twiddling our thumbs or anything; all of us had a lot to do.
 And eventually, it got to the point where it was like, 'It's time'."
 Regarding their reunion, Einziger stated, "I think just the gravity of my friendships with the guys in the band is really what caused [the band's return] to happen - our friendships with each other."
 The band subsequently reconvened in August 2010 to begin work on their next studio album.

 The band subsequently began recording with producer Brendan O'Brien, who had previously worked with the band on Light Grenades (2006) and A Crow Left of the Murder...
 (2004).
-Recording took place at Blackbird Studio in Nashville, Henson Studios in Los Angeles and Casa Chica in Malibu.
+Recording took place at Blackbird Studio in Nashville, Henson Recording Studios in Los Angeles and Casa Chica in Malibu.
 Vocalist Brandon Boyd discussed the decision to work with O'Brien once again, stating, "We grew up listening to his records.
 We quickly became friends and that's been a catalyst for our success with him.
 He understands that we like to work quickly."
 Einziger elaborated further, "I love Brendan and I consider him like a family member.
 Over the years he’s been like a musical confidante and he’s been very loyal and very helpful.
 He’s gotten involved in other stuff that he didn’t have to get involved with outside of the band."
 Pasillas noted, "He’s kind of like a sixth member."
 Einziger recorded the majority of his guitar parts in his house.